sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-plan-level/xpa-sac-hxm-add-plan-level.md

       - This whitelist can be found in every single planning application of this content package and also must be maintained in each application of this content package in case of changes.

-      - In order to check the whitelist, open any planning application in **edit mode** and enter the `onInitialization` script.
+      - In order to check the whitelist, open any planning story in **edit mode** and enter the `onInitialization` script.

         <!-- border; size:540px -->![Whitelist](whitelist.png)